NastiiaKoval/Project-Visualization/README.md

 # Visualization
-These files contain my visualization works: various graphs on data, word clouds, Leaflet maps and others
+These files contain my visualization works: various graphs on data, word clouds, Leaflet maps and others.
+Also dashbords on Tableau